Tardigrades- The unlikely candidate for life on other planets

 The high levels of tolerance tardigrades possess, both for conditions on Earth and Outer space, have lead recent studies to evaluate the potential for alien life to resemble these organisms.
 New discoveries of ice covered moons, such as Ganymede, are being investigated as potential sites for colonisation of these alien species.
 Tardigrades have been shown to be pioneer species, colonising areas, providing food sources for other invertebrates and creating a food web where none previously existed.
 They are common prey for many other animals in these extreme environments.
 The existence of tardigrade-like organisms may therefore indicate the presence of further species.
 There is even a theory that all life is descended from similar organisms arriving on Earth within meteorites.

 There are issues with this theory, however.
 Individuals are only found to be considered ‘hardy’ in the tun state, little study has been done on organisms outside of this state.
 Populations on other planets would need to survive these extremes continually.
-The lab experiments referred to throughout this article may not be replicated in nature, and the singular space experiment has not yet been replicated.
+The experiments referred to throughout this article may not exist in nature, and the singular space experiment has not yet been replicated.
 This is a relatively new area of study; further investigation will need to be done to understand how and if these species could survive in space.
 Whenever organisms are found in space, they will not be like anything we imagine as an alien.